fommil/fpmortals/manuscript/complete.md

 ## Lone Wolves

-Some of the typeclasses in scalaz are stand-alone and not part of the larger hierarchy.
+Some of the typeclasses in Scalaz are stand-alone and not part of the larger hierarchy.

 {width=80%}